Azure Virtual Desktop for Azure Stack HCI

 Meet data locality requirements by keeping app and user data on-premises.
 For more information, see Data locations for Azure Virtual Desktop.

-Improve access to legacy on-premises apps and data sources by keeping virtual desktops and apps in the same location.
+Improve access to legacy on-premises apps and data sources by keeping desktops and apps in the same location.

 Simplify your VDI deployment and management compared to traditional on-premises VDI solutions by using the Azure portal.